danixoon/astra-engine/README.md

 // Binding events from server
 server
-     // When player connected (meaning after authentication) .on("player.connected", ({ playerId }) => {
+     // When a player connected (after authentication) .on("player.connected", ({ playerId }) => {
       // We taking playerId from command payload and displaying it to console console.log(`player with id ${playerId} connected!`);
-      // After connection we can join to the lobby with sending a command "join.lobby" in event "command" io.emit("command", "lobby.join");
+      // After the connection we can join to the lobby with sending a command "join.lobby" in event "command" io.emit("command", "lobby.join");
      })
      // When we joined to the Lobby any command started besides "lobby." going directly to lobby's onCommand method